brianmadden/krawler/README.md

 Krawler is a web crawling framework written in Kotlin.
 It is heavily inspired by the crawler4j (https://github.com/yasserg/crawler4j) by Yasser Ganjisaffar.
-Krawler is maintained by Brian A. Madden in conjunction with [TheLandscape](http://www.thelandscape.io), and was created to meet the specific needs of TheLandscape while also honing our Kotlin skills.
+Krawler is maintained by [TheLandscape](http://www.thelandscape.io), and was created to meet the specific needs of TheLandscape while also honing our Kotlin skills.

 The project is still very new, and those looking for a mature, well tested crawler framework should